ekwoka/eslint-plugin-filename-export/README.md

 # eslint-plugin-filename-export

 This plugin enforces that the filename matches to a named export.
-This rule ignores index files, and currently has no configuration options.
+This rule ignores index files, spec files, and files with no named exports, and currently has no configuration options.

 ## Installation